anonycws/anonycws.github.io/README.md

 1) Put the result-files of your models on this path: `preComputed/cws/result/`.
 At least two result-files are required because the comparative-diagnosis is based on comparing with two models.
-If you have only one result-file for a model, you can choose one result-file of a specific model provided by us (on the path: `preComputed/cws/metric/result/`).
+If you have only one result-file for a model, you can choose one result-file provided by us (on the path: `preComputed/cws/metric/result/`).

-2) Put the train-set which your result-file trained on the path: `./data/`.
+2) Put the train-set (your result-file trained on) on the path: `./data/`.
 <!-- You need to set the column delimiter of your train-set and result-file in the `main()` function of `tensorEvaluation-ner.py`. -->

-3) Set the `path_data` (path of training set), `datasets[-]` (dataset name), `model1` (the first model's name), `model2` (the second model's name), and `resfiles[-]` (the paths of the results) in `run_task_cws.sh` according to your data.

-1) Put the result-file of your model on this path: `preComputed/cws/result/`.
-In order to carry out model diagnosis, two or more model result files must be included.
-You can also choose one of the result files provided by us as the reference model.

-2) Put the train-set which your result-file trained on the path: `./data/`.
-You need to set the column delimiter of your train-set and result-file in the `main()` function of `tensorEvaluation-cws.py`.

 3) Modify parameters in `run_task_ner.sh` to adjust to your data.
 Such as setting the following parameters:   `path_data` (path of training set), `datasets[-]` (dataset name), `model1` (the first model's name), `model2` (the second model's name), and `resfiles[-]` (the paths of the results).